 Shop at home first and reuse or refurbish items from previous years.
-Identify which clothing and school supplies are still in good condition for reuse.
-Consider avoiding purchasing new versions of these items until your child has worn down ones they already own.
+Identify which school supplies are still in good condition for reuse.
+Avoid purchasing new versions of these items until your child has gotten full use from the ones they already own.